Frederick Henry (bishop): Abortion

 After Joe Clark, former Tory leader and a Catholic, described himself as pro-choice, Henry described his comments as "scandalous".

 HPV vaccine and promiscuity

-Henry does not allow public health officials to vaccinate students in Catholic schools against human papillomavirus, or HPV.
-He believes that the HPV vaccine is a partial prophylaxis which is utilized instead of, rather than with, the development of self-discipline and virtue.
+Henry did not allow public health officials to vaccinate students in Catholic schools against human papillomavirus, or HPV.
+He believed that the HPV vaccine was a partial prophylaxis which was utilized instead of, rather than with, the development of self-discipline and virtue.